terai-labs/terai/README.md

 </div>

 <div align="center">
-  <b>Terai is a modern AI-based localization framework for Javascript.
+  <b>Terai is a modern localization framework for Javascript.
 Built with the open source community and optimized for developer experience in the frameworks you love.</b>
 </div>

 <div align="center">